 Figure 1 presents a schematic of the nanocavity arrays discussed in this study.
-Rectangular cavity resonators filled with SiO2 with a width W, a depth D, and with an infinite length in the y direction are covered with Au, and are periodically arranged with a period P. The polarization angle  is defined so that =0° corresponds to the transverse magnetic (TM) polarization and =90° corresponds to the transverse electric (TE) polarization.
-A rectangular cavity can be regarded as a terminated metal-insulator-metal (MIM) waveguide.
-A MIM waveguide with a sufficiently narrow width compared with the wavelength [W≪/(2n), where n is the refractive index of SiO2] only allows the propagation of a TM-polarized plasmon mode and forbids the presence of any TE-polarized mode.7) As a result of the reflection at the entrance and the bottom of the waveguide, the plasmon mode with a wavelength p exhibits standing waves when D≈(1/4)p, (3/4)p, etc. Thus, the TM-polarized electromagnetic (EM) energy is strongly confined and displays a sinusoidal profile in the narrow cavities.
-The dimensions of the nanocavities were determined to be W=100 nm, D=550 nm, and P=800 nm, so that the second-order resonance [D≈(3/4)p] is induced at the free-space wavelength of 1.53 m.
-In the cavities, a 20-nm-thick Er3+-doped layer is embedded at a depth, T, from the entrance.
+Rectangular cavity resonators filled with SiO2 with a width W, a depth D, and an infinite length in the y-direction are covered with Au and are periodically arranged with a period P. The polarization angle  is defined so that =0° corresponds to the transverse magnetic (TM) polarization and =90° corresponds to the transverse electric (TE) polarization.
+A rectangular cavity is a terminated metal-insulator-metal (MIM) waveguide.
+A MIM waveguide of a sufficiently narrow width compared with the wavelength [W≪/(2n), where n is the refractive index of SiO2] only allows the propagation of a TM-polarized plasmon mode and forbids the presence of any TE-polarized mode.7) As a result of the reflection at the entrance and the bottom of the waveguide, the plasmon mode with a wavelength p exhibits standing waves when D≈(1/4)p, (3/4)p, etc. Thus, the TM-polarized electromagnetic (EM) energy is strongly confined and displays a sinusoidal profile in the narrow cavities.
+The dimensions of the nanocavities were determined to be W=100 nm, D=550 nm, and P=800 nm, so that the second-order resonance [D≈(3/4)p] appeared at the free-space wavelength of 1.53 m.
+The cavities contained a 20-nm-thick Er3+-doped layer at a depth, T, from the entrance.

 Here, we discuss two extreme cases.
-In the first, the Er3+ layer is positioned at the E-LDOS maximum, and in the other, the layer is set at the M-LDOS maximum.
-Although the LDOS of a simple multi-layer system has been given by analytical formulations,8,9) they are not applicable to complicated geometries such as the nanocavities in this work.
-Here we discuss the LDOS on the basis of a generalized reciprocity formulation shown by Taminiau et al. [Eqs.
-(S16) and (S17)].6) The emission rate for each polarization in the −z direction from an emitter embedded in a material can be determined from the local field at the emitter's position under the illumination from the −z direction with the corresponding polarization.
+One is the position of the Er3+ layer at the E-LDOS maximum, and the other − at the M-LDOS maximum.
+Analytical formulations for the LDOS of a simple multi-layer system8,9) are not applicable to complicated geometries such as the nanocavities in this work.
+Here we discuss the LDOS on the basis of a generalized reciprocity formulation by Taminiau et al. [Eqs.
+(S16) and (S17)].6) The emission rate for each polarization in the −z direction from an emitter embedded in a material can be determined from the local field at the emitter's position under the illumination in the −z direction with the corresponding polarization.

-Figure 2(a) shows a schematic for the positions of the Er3+-doped layers in the E- and M-LDOS maxima configurations (left), and corresponding EM fields (right).
-The electric (E) and magnetic (H) fields are spatially distributed in sinusoidal forms but with a reversed intensity pattern along the z direction, and are enhanced by two orders of magnitude compared to the magnitude of incidence.
-The PL intensity IPL of an isolated emitter is proportional to |dED•E|2 and |dMD•H|2, where dED and dMD are dipole moments of ED and MD, respectively.10) At the position of the E field maximum, the H field vanishes, and at the H field maximum, the E field is minimized.
+Figure 2(a) shows a schematic for the positions of the Er3+-doped layers in the E- and M-LDOS maxima configurations (left) and the corresponding EM fields (right).
+Spatially distributed in sinusoidal forms but with a reversed intensity pattern along the z-direction, the electric (E) and magnetic (H) fields are enhanced by two orders of magnitude compared to that of incidence.
+The PL intensity IPL of an isolated emitter is proportional to |dED•E|2 and |dMD•H|2, where dED and dMD are the dipole moments of ED and MD, respectively.10) At the position of the E field maximum, the H field vanishes, and vice versa.
 For the E- and M-LDOS maxima configurations, the Er3+ layers are positioned at T=365 nm and T=155 nm, respectively.
-Figure 2 (b) and (c) display the field intensity spectra at the two positions.
-The E-LDOS maximum has a peak E field at 1.53 m, while the H field is close to zero over the wavelength range.
+Figure 2 (b, c) displays the field intensity spectra at the two positions.
+The E-LDOS maximum peaks at 1.53 m, while the H field is close to zero.
 The M-LDOS maximum shows the opposite pattern.
-The EM field distribution directly represents the LDOS environment, and governs ED and MD transition rates.
+The EM field distribution directly represents the LDOS environment and governs the ED and MD transition rates.